VA Loan Benefits: Avoid PMI Costs With a VA Loan

 VA Funding Fee

-While the answer to your initial question, “do VA loans have PMI?” is no, there is another fee associated with VA loans that you may need to pay.
+So do VA loans have PMI?
+The answer is no—but there is another fee associated with VA loans that you may need to pay.
 This is known as the VA funding fee.

-The VA funding fee is a fee put in place by the U.S. Department of Veteran Affairs in order to sustain the VA loan benefits program.
-This fee helps offset costs to taxpayers and is fairly low—between 0.50 percent and 3.3 percent of the loan amount.
-The VA fund fee varies depending on the borrower’s service history and the loan type.
+The VA funding fee is a fee put in place by the U.S. Department of Veterans Affairs in order to sustain the VA loan benefits program.
+This fee helps offset costs to taxpayers and is fairly low—between 0.5% and 3.3% of the loan amount.
+The VA funding fee varies depending on the borrower’s service history and the loan type.

 However, not all VA loan borrowers have to pay the VA funding fee.
-Those who are eligible for or are currently receiving disability pay due to a service-related injury are exempt from paying the VA funding fee on their loan.
+For example, those who are eligible for or are currently receiving disability pay due to a service-related injury are exempt from paying the VA funding fee on their loan.

 VA Funding Fee vs. PMI